-The parameter passed to Init() makes it possible to optionally pass parameters to the R process wich would normally have been passed on startup (using command line switches).
+The argument passed to Init() makes it possible to optionally pass arguments to the R process wich would normally have been passed on startup (using command line switches).

-3.1.4 Error Handling
+4.1.4 Error handling

-As using R as a COM server can cause many non-trivial problems for a client application (e.g. failure of some COM function-calls), there are some functions in the interface especially dedicated to error-handling.
-Error-handling is a critical part of this interface, to some extent because the strings passed to Evaluate() or Get/SetSymbol() cannot be checked at "compile time" for syntactic or semantic errors.
+As using R as a COM server can cause many non-trivial problems for a client application (e.g., failure of some COM function-calls), there are some functions in the interface especially dedicated to error-handling.
+Error-handling is a critical part of this interface, to some extent because the strings passed to Evaluate() and its variants, GetSymbol and SetSymbol() cannot be checked at "compile time" for syntactic or semantic errors.